mikelma/craftium/craftium-docs/docs/obs-and-acts.md

 ## Observation space

 Inspired by the [MineRL](https://minerl.readthedocs.io) project, the observation space in craftium is only composed of RGB images of the game (a.k.a frames).
-By default, the width and height of the image observations are 640x360 pixel RGB images (as in MineRL), but these dimensions can be specified in the `CraftiumEnv`'s initialization function (See API documentation [here](reference.md)).
+By default, the width and height of the image observations are 640x360 pixel RGB images (as in MineRL).
+But dimensions can be specified in the `CraftiumEnv`'s initialization function (See API documentation [here](reference.md)).

 Observations are RGB images as the following:
 <center>